EKGF/ekg-maturity/docs-fragments/pillar/business/capability-area/business-model-elaboration/capability/change-management/background-and-intro.md

 AI, Bayesian Analysis, Game Theory, MCDA, and Heuristics can help, but <ins>only</ins> if we can guide them properly using EKGs.

+# Contribution to the EKG

+The EKG should be updated to reflect changes made to the enterprise as a result of change projects.
+EKG governance is a set of change processes that should follow a disciplined change approach to protect the integrity and value of the knowledge graph.